Texas Longhorns men's basketball: Texas A&M Aggies

 Before the Texas A&M Aggies' departure for the Southeastern Conference at the end of the 2012 academic year, Texas and Texas A&M had played at least twice (and up to four times) yearly since 1917.
 During their concurrent membership in the Big 12, the Longhorns and the Aggies played two games during the regular season, with the venue alternating between the home courts of each school.
 Texas leads the overall series 137–86.

 By the time the Big 12 was formed, the in-state rivalry was at a low ebb.
 The Longhorns had won 18 of the previous 21 contests against the Aggies, dating back to the 1987–88 season.
 Texas continued to dominate the series in Big 12 play, winning 15 of the first 16 contests between the schools in their new conference.
 By the time the Aggies hired Billy Gillispie prior to the 2004–05 season, the lopsided nature of the series—and the lack of Aggie fan interest in a program that had gone ten consecutive years without a winning season or postseason appearance under prior coaches—had long since diminished the stature of the once-heated rivalry.

 With the rejuvenation of the Texas A&M basketball program under Billy Gillispie (2004–07) and Mark Turgeon (2007–11), the basketball rivalry between Texas and Texas A&M quickly intensified.
 The Aggies successfully defended their home court from Gillispie's first year through the 2009–10 season, Mark Turgeon's second-to-last season with A&M. The Longhorns defeated the Aggies in all three games in Turgeon's final season and in both games in Billy Kennedy's first season with the Aggies.
 Texas is 12–7 against Texas A&M since Gillispie was hired in 2004.

-The rivalry will be renewed when Texas joins A&M in the SEC no later than 2025.
+The rivalry will be renewed when Texas joins A&M in the SEC prior to the 2024–25 season.